 There are several types of vaginal cancer:

-Your doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical and pelvic exam will be done.

 Imaging tests may include: